Nez Perce National Historic Trail: History

-A band of 750 Nez Perce warriors and women, children and elders made the journey.
-They were parties to the 1855 Treaty of Walla Walla with the U.S. Government, but in 1877 were being forced to give up more land in violation of the treaty.
-They fought numerous engagements with the 7th Cavalry.
+The trail approximates the route followed by a band of 750 Nez Perce warriors and civilians, including women, children, and elders, as they tried to resist U.S. Army efforts to confine them within federal reservation lands in Idaho.
+The Nez Perce were parties to the 1855 Treaty of Walla Walla with the U.S. Government, but in 1877 were being forced to give up more land than had originally been demanded, in violation of the treaty.
+Attempting to escape across the border to Canada, where the U.S. Army had no authority, they fought numerous engagements with the 7th Cavalry in the summer of 1877.
 Their maneuvers evolved as their objectives changed.
-First, they were fleeing some episodes of violence that erupted during their initial relocation to a smaller reservation; next, trying to evade the 7th cavalry and reach a territory of the US where they could continue their traditional lifestyle; finally, trying to escape to Canada.
+First, they were fleeing some episodes of violence that erupted during their initial relocation to a smaller reservation; next, trying to evade the 7th Cavalry and reach a territory of the US where they could continue their traditional lifestyle; finally, trying to escape to Canada.

 Beginning near Wallowa Lake in eastern Oregon, the Nez Perce headed east into Idaho.
 After the Battle of White Bird Canyon they crossed Lolo Pass into Montana and fought a major battle at what is now known as Big Hole National Battlefield.
 After that, the Nez Perce continued traveling south and east, back into Idaho and then into Wyoming entering Yellowstone National Park near West Yellowstone, Montana.
 The tribe left the park crossing Sylvan Pass and followed the Clarks Fork River back into Montana.
 From there the Nez Perce headed almost straight north for Canada and almost made it.
 The Nez Perce were near starvation and exhaustion after fighting their last battle north of the Bear Paw Mountains, less than 40 miles (64 km) from the Canada–US border, when they surrendered to U.S. authorities.
 Chief Joseph is widely credited with leading the Nez Perce on this journey.
 He served as a camp supervisor and guardian, who was entrusted with handling the logistics of camp and travel, and taking care of the women and children.

 At the time of the surrender, Chief Joseph was the most prominent surviving leader among the group; he decided it was time to surrender.
-A few members of the tribe did reach Canada, but the vast majority were relocated to Kansas and Oklahoma for eight years before being allowed to relocate to the reservation in Idaho, nearer their ancestral home.
+A few members of the tribe did reach Canada, but the vast majority were relocated to Kansas and Oklahoma for eight years before being allowed to relocate to the reservation in Idaho, closer to their ancestral home.